trolie/spec/docs/index.md

 The project’s specific aims are:

-* **In Progress**: Define an API specification for the exchange of ratings and ratings-related information to support organizations working to comply with FERC Order 881.
+* <i class="fa-solid fa-hammer"></i> In Progress: Define an API specification for the exchange of ratings and ratings-related information to support organizations working to comply with FERC Order 881.
-* <span class="text-green-100 fw-500">TODO</span>: A conformance program to provide vendors a means to demonstrate their compatibility with the above specification and signal their commitment to maintaining compatibility.
+* <i class="fa-solid fa-calendar-check"></i> TODO: A conformance program to provide vendors a means to demonstrate their compatibility with the above specification and signal their commitment to maintaining compatibility.
-* <span class="text-green-100 fw-500">TODO</span>: An open commons for the development of clients of the API specification.
+* <i class="fa-solid fa-calendar-check"></i> TODO: An open commons for the development of clients of the API specification.

 We are committed establishing a vendor-neutral specification and building an inclusive community.